transition-zero/tza-google-cfe/README.md

 In the config files provided, HiGHS - an open source linear optimisation solver - is currently set as the optimisation engine for solving each stock model.
 In the CFE project, Gurobi was also used and parameters are also provided in each config file.

-### Want to use, develop or support this project?
-We strongly welcome anyone interested in collaborating on this or future related projects.
-If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.
-To discuss ideas for the project, please contact [@Abhishek Shivakumar](mailto:abhishek@transitionzero.org).

 ## Acknowledgements

 We gratefully acknowledge the contributions of colleagues across TransitionZero — both current and former — who supported this work through